• Skip to primary navigation

 • Make sure oil separates and raw smell of tomatoes leaves before adding the cream.

-• For a low fat version add 1/4 cup milk and a tbsp of cream.
+• For a low fat version add 1/4 cup milk and a tablespoon of cream.

 • You can skip tomatoes if you don’t like them and add different color capsicums for the tikkas.
 You can use skewers too for making the tikkas in oven.